soborg/travToAnki/README.md

 # Overview

 Traverse2Anki is a GreaseMonkey/TamperMonkey tool, used for easily creating Anki notes from Traverse.
-Traverse is a walled garden, closed source, system, that does not feature any notable export features.
+Traverse is a walled garden, closed source, system, that does not sport any notable export features.
-This tool supports the extracting and creation (in Anki), the following note types from Traverse:
+This tool supports the extraction and creation (in Anki), the following note types from Traverse:
 - Base curriculum (characters, props, actors, sets, words, sentences, active recall sentences)
 - TPV and MSLK
 - Conversation Connectors